Google

 Whether or not your mobile phone has a cash value, it has value to charities.
 For example, I was reading about a shelter for battered women which gives phones to victims for emergency use, as well as minutes of airtime to contact or be contacted by assistance agencies.

-Many of the large phone manufacturers such as Nokia, Motorola etc. will also accept your old phone, as do many wireless providers.
+Many of the large phone manufacturers will also accept your old phone, as do many wireless providers.
 They either recycle or donate them.
 Contact the local branch of your phone’s manufacturer to find out where you can drop it off.

 But remember – don’t trash it!